dougalderman/surveys/README.md

 #DevMountain Survey Enhancement

+See Demo Version at http://104.131.74.125/ (switch to Demo branch Readme.md for Demo instructions).

 The purpose of this project is to make an efficient process for DevMountain to create, deliver, and manage survey results, using the MEAN stack.
 Currently, surveys are done via Google Docs.
 Students are messaged when surveys are available, with the message including a link to the survey.
 Many students ignore the messages and don't take the surveys.
 Creating and modifying surveys take too much of the teacher's time.
 Results are available in Excel for each individual survey.